-- Confidentiality (C) protect information/data from breaches, unauthorised disclosures, loss of or unauthorised viewing. - Integrity (I) retain the integrity of the information/data by not allowing it to be modified. - Availability (A) maintain the availability of the information/data by protecting it from disruption and denial of service attacks.
+- Confidentiality (C) protect information/data from breaches, unauthorised disclosures, loss of or unauthorised viewing. - Integrity (I) retain the integrity of the information/data by not allowing it to be modified, dependent upon the data. - Availability (A) maintain the availability of the information/data by protecting it from disruption and denial of service attacks.